strata-io/strata-service-extension-examples/api-attribute-loading/README.md

 Orchestrator was running on your laptop, the URL would be https://localhost/headers.
 1. You should be redirected for authentication against the configured IDP.
 1. After successful auth, application traffic will be proxied through the AppGateway and the attributes returned from the API will be sent to app as HTTP headers.
+The custom headers that are defined in the configuration file will be sent to the upstream application.